 Gawk at the Gruuthuse Museum

-The impressive building belonged to one of the richest families in Bruges.
-The most famous member of this family is Lodewijk van Gruuthuse (Louis of Gruuthuse), who was a diplomat and art lover.
+The impressive building belonged to one of the wealthiest families in Bruges.
+The most famous member of this family is Lodewijk van Gruuthuse (Louis of Gruuthuse), a diplomat and art lover.

 The mansion has seen several renovations over its lifetime, and the result is truly astounding.
 Inside you’ll find mediaeval kitchens, Gothic furniture, and medical displays, all portraying life in mediaeval and Renaissance Bruges.